jiayao99/interview-simulator/README.md

 # interview-simulator
-A web app helping you practice for job interviews!
+An AI-powered web app helping you practice for job interviews!